aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/2026-02-20-cockroachdb-ai-rag.md

 ### Graph RAG

 Graph RAG, pioneered by Microsoft Research in their April 2024 paper *"From Local to Global: A Graph RAG Approach to Query-Focused Summarization"*, replaces flat vector chunks with a structured knowledge graph and hierarchical community summaries.

-**Indexing phase (offline)**
+The pipeline runs in two phases — **offline indexing** (steps 1–5) and **online retrieval & generation** (steps 6–10).

 1. **Chunk** — source documents are split into text segments, just as in Naive RAG.
 2. **Entity extraction** — an LLM reads each chunk and identifies named entities (people, places, concepts) and the relationships between them.
 3. **Knowledge Graph** — extracted entities and relationships are assembled into a graph stored in a dedicated Graph DB.
 4. **Community clustering** — a community detection algorithm groups closely related entities into clusters.
 5. **Community summaries** — the LLM pre-generates a natural-language summary for each cluster; summaries are stored in both the Graph DB and a Vector DB for fast lookup.

-**Retrieval & Generation phase (online — per query)**

 6. **Embed query** — the user query is converted into a vector.
 7. **Vector search** — the Vector DB is searched to find the most semantically relevant community summaries.
 8. **Graph hop** — for each matched community, the Graph DB is traversed to retrieve supporting entity relationships and fine-grained evidence.